MachOndrej/PWA_RealTimeWebApp/README.md

 # Real-time Chat Web App
-Online deploy using Render (without database):
+The application is deployed online using Render (without a database):
 https://chatapp-4836.onrender.com/

 ## Running the PWA_RealTimeWebApp Locally with Docker